nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:** Tagging with only subject(s) will only work if the student has a level assigned previously.
 Additionally, the subject(s) tagged must be valid for the previously assigned level.
+Furthermore, when tagging subjects, the existing subjects of the student will be replaced i.e. tagging of subjects is not cumulative.

 </box>